 Selling a House ‘As Is’ in Arizona

-Are you considering selling your home “as is” in Arizona?
+Are you considering selling your home as-is in Arizona?
 Whether you’ve got a fixer-upper or recently inherited a relative’s home, sometimes the goal is to skip repairs, get a fair offer, and move on.

 “The property needs work.
 The owners don’t want to do anything with it,” he says.

-Billings has over 500 transactions in his market, with an average price of $354,000.
+Billings has over 880 transactions in his market, with an average price point of $325,000.

-“If the property is popular and they know that it’s going to have multiple offers, they know that they can use the “as-is” [tag] to select the best offer,” he adds.
+“If the property is popular and they know that it’s going to have multiple offers, they know that they can use the as-is [tag] to select the best offer,” he adds.

-Let’s look at how to sell a house in Arizona, your options for getting an offer, and what to expect from the process.
+However, selling a house as-is usually means accepting a lower offer, and it doesn’t always prevent buyers from trying to negotiate savings.
+Let’s look closer at how to sell a house in Arizona, your options for getting an offer, and what to expect from the process.

 Fast facts about selling a house ‘as is’ in Arizona

-Median sales price in Arizona $430,990
+Median sales price in Arizona $450,000

-Average days on market (DOM) for Arizona 56
+Average days on market (DOM) for Arizona 98 days

 Disclosures Arizona law requires sellers to disclose material facts about the property through the Residential Seller’s Property Disclosure Statement (SPDS)

 MLS has a field to mark a listing “as is”?
-No, however, this is commonly mentioned in the Agent Remarks field
+No; however, this is commonly mentioned in the Agent Remarks field

 Is a real estate attorney required?
 Real estate attorneys are not considered essential for closing in the state of Arizona